pasqal-io/qadence-hub/qadence-gradient/docs/qinfo_tools/qng.md

   F_{i j}(\theta)=-\left.2 \frac{\partial}{\partial \theta_i} \frac{\partial}{\partial \theta_j}\left|\left\langle\psi\left(\theta^{\prime}\right) \mid \psi(\theta)\right\rangle\right|^2\right|_{{\theta}^{\prime}=\theta}
 $$

 However, computing the above expression is a costly operation scaling quadratically with the number of parameters in the variational quantum circuit.
 It is thus usual to use approximate methods when dealing with the QFI matrix.
-Qadence-Libs provides a SPSA-based implementation of the Quantum Natural Gradient[^3].
+Qadence-gradient provides a SPSA-based implementation of the Quantum Natural Gradient[^3].
 The [SPSA](https://www.jhuapl.edu/spsa/) (Simultaneous Perturbation Stochastic Approximation) algorithm is a well known finite differences-based algorithm.
 QNG-SPSA constructs an iterative approximation to the QFI matrix with a constant number of circuit evaluations that does not scale with the number of parameters.
 Although the SPSA algorithm outputs a rough approximation of the QFI matrix, the QNG-SPSA has been proven to work well while being a very efficient method due to the constant overhead in circuit evaluations (only 6 extra evaluations per iteration).

 In this tutorial, we use the QNG and QNG-SPSA optimizers with the Quantum Circuit Learning algorithm, a variational quantum algorithm which uses Quantum Neural Networks as universal function approximators.